1st July 2019

 Still to this day, GIFs are the best way to showcase what you can do within Motion Design in such a short amount of time.
 It’s always intriguing to see the boundaries of a GIF pushed and to see what is possible.

-Motion designer Tigran Manukyan recently released a collection of GIFs on his Behance profile, so enjoy the visuals.
+Motion designer Tigran Manukyan recently released a collection of GIFs on his Behance profile.

 Design Studio OMSE had a unique, playful approach to promoting their new typeface, Gattica; they invited industry professionals and the public to an interactive exhibition called Agenda 2020.